 NinjaTrader

-- NinjaTrader Strategy Analyzer: a free tool that allows to run historical analysis on your NInjaScript based automated trading strategies.
+- NinjaTrader Strategy Analyzer: a free tool that allows you to run historical analysis on your NinjaScript-based automated trading strategies.
 Forward Walking tests are available, as well as multi-objective optimisation so you can input values for more than one performance metric for a given test.
 Monte Carlo Simulations can also be run.
 However, the tool is limited as it does not include news stories or fundamental analysis.

-- Multi-time fame strategies can be applied.
+- Multi-time frame strategies can be applied.

-- Indicators and tools are highly customisable as it to be expected with a C# driven programming software.
+- Indicators and tools are highly customisable, as it to be expected with a C# driven programming software.

-- NinjaTrader 8 is faster than 7, this is true for the overall platform and performing a backtest.
+- NinjaTrader 8 is faster than 7; this is true for the overall platform and performing a backtest.

 - You can run Monte Carlo simulation as well as walk forward optimization.

 - NinjaTrader simulation engine is not a simple algorithm that fills your order once the market trades at your order price.
-The engine uses a methodical approach to control trade fill probability by including a number of variables including ask/bid volume, trade volume, time (to simulate order queue position), and random time delays for switching between order states.
+The engine uses a methodical approach to control trade fill probability by including a number of variables, including ask/bid volume, trade volume, time (to simulate order queue position), and random time delays for switching between order states.

 Winner: Multicharts

 A tough choice for each platform has its merits.
-The way Quant Savvy designs systems and how we apply chart settings we find Multicharts works better for us, I am sure every trader will have a different experience which is very normal.
+The way Quant Savvy designs systems and how we apply chart settings, we find Multicharts works better for us, I am sure every trader will have a different experience which is very normal.

-8. Order Types, Stop-Loss Abilities and Trade Management
+8. Order Types, Stop-Loss Abilities and Trade Management:

 Tradestation

-- Tradestation TradeManager:App window displays trade and account activity.
+- Tradestation TradeManager: The app window displays trade and account activity.
 All orders are logged to the TradeManager window on a real-time basis.
-Orders are color-coded so you can differentiate between different order statuses at a glance.
-Colors are updated in real-time as the status of your orders changes.
-You can quickly close positions and cancel orders from the TradeManager window, as well as view your order history.
-Source
+Orders are colour-coded so you can differentiate between different order statuses at a glance.
+Colours are updated in real-time as the status of your orders changes.
+You can quickly close positions, cancel orders from the TradeManager window, and view your order history.

 Multicharts